The Animation Showcase

 The Animation Showcase is a travelling film screening collection, showcasing animated short films.

 Background

 With the support of the private members club Soho House, the showcase started in 2016 with the goal of finding upcoming creative talents in the animation industry and promoting animation in the creative industry.
-The Animation Showcase hosts a yearly "Best of the Year" screening, highlighting films that become shortlisted and eventual nominees for the Academy Awards Best Animated Short Film category.
+The Animation Showcase hosts a yearly "Best of the Year" screening, highlighting films that are likely to become shortlisted and eventual nominees for the Academy Awards Best Animated Short Film category.